Atiku attacks PREMIUM TIMES for requesting his academic records

 “Without adherence to any known ethics of journalism, the Premium Times newspaper went into its mill to publish a story that is neither controversial nor shrouded in a cover-up,” Mr Ibe, wrote in a statement sent to PREMIUM TIMES Saturday.

-Atiku claimed that all the documents requested were in the public and that the newspaper should instead request them from the electoral commission, INEC, and the institutions where he claimed to have graduated from.
+Atiku claimed that all the documents requested were in the public and that the newspaper should have requested them from the electoral commission, INEC, and the institutions where he claimed to have graduated from.

 “Atiku is an alumnus of both Ahmadu Bello University, Zaria, and the Anglia Ruskin University in the United Kingdom.
 Premium Times did not place an order for Atiku’s academic records with these reputable institutions, nor did Atiku stop the school or go to court to ask any of these schools not to release his records.
 Premium Times is also at liberty to write to the West African Examination Council (WAEC) demanding for a copy of the former Vice President’s certificate and transcript.”

-Against expectation that he would want to prove that the PREMIUM TIMES’ request was baseless, Atiku did not accompany his statement with the requested documents on Saturday.
+Against expectations, Atiku did not accompany his statement with the requested documents on Saturday.

 He baselessly accused the newspaper of protecting the interest of the Tinubu administration.